Welcome to the 2026

 What is a sense of place?

-In Erica’s framework, sense of place is not a location or setting.
-It is not simply a feeling you have about a place.
+In this approach, sense of place is not simply a location or setting.
+It is not only a feeling we have about a place.It is a meaning-making process that develops through the integration of knowledge, experience, reflection, and connection.

 What is a sense of place story?

-Do I need to be a writer ?
+Do I need to be a writer?

+Not at all.
+While writers often find this work valuable, Summer of Stories is for anyone interested in exploring place, memory, meaning, and story.
 You don't need a writing project to participate.
-You only need curiosity and a willingness to pay attention to what place connections can hold.
+You only need curiosity and a willingness to pay attention to what place connections can reveal.

 How do the June, July, and August experiences fit together?